 Let’s not forget about the biggest mistake I have ever seen – not backing up a website.
 If your website gets hacked, your server goes down, or your website crashes, you will absolutely need a backup of the website.
 Without it, you might find yourself either spending a lot of time and money fixing the website or having to rebuild it from scratch.
 The latter is usually the case.

 Beyond these reasons above, there is another good reason to have a website administrator, which is the level of experience of maintaining websites.
 I cannot tell you the number of times I have witnessed a company (or person) wanting to manage a website themselves in an attempt to save a buck.
 The effects of that sort of decision range from simple design flaws over time, all the way to a non-recoverable website.

 What makes this most bothersome is that website designers and developers take pride in their work.
-This is proven by how often web designers put their “Built By” name on websites.
+This is proven by how often web designers put their “Built By” names on websites.
 Having their company name visible to website visitors is how they promote their work.
 With that goal in mind, there is really nothing better than creating a presentable website.
 However, there’s nothing worse than witnessing that same website slowly turning to garbage because the customer decided to manage it themselves.

 All of these points make website administration an important part of a marketing or technical team.
 Website administration for smaller websites comes as a rather low-cost service, while larger eCommerce sites might require a full-time administrator.
 A web administrator is a serious consideration because they are the ones who are going to make you look good and keep you safe.

 We hope you found this article useful.
 If you are interested in finding a website administrator, please contact me and I will get you to the right person…